What is a Chart of Accounts?

 You can create a sub-account under any first-tier Account you create, and any standard first-tier Account except:

 Gain/Loss on Exchange

 Your Tax Agency wants these kinds of accounts to be in only one place.
-This streamlines your accounting to keep you in compliance.
+This streamlines the accounting to keep you in compliance.